 We understand that many people struggle with a bad credit score or less than perfect financial history, and we don’t believe that you should be penalised too severely for mistakes made in the past.

-To this end, our site hosts a quick affordability assessment, which will help you to decide whether a loan is a right move for you.
-If you can afford to repay what you owe each month and won’t be leaving yourself without some money left over, you may well qualify for a quick loan even despite having bad credit.
+To this end, our site hosts a quick affordability assessment, which will help you to decide whether a loan is the right move for you.
+If you can afford to repay what you owe each month and won’t be leaving yourself without some money left over, you may well qualify for a loan even with bad credit.

 How long do I have to pay the money back?